-That may or may not sound like much to you but keep in mind that the card costs nothing, so these are basically free dollars you’re getting.
+The credit card costs nothing, and you get 1 Disney dollar for every $100 you charge on anything, so these are basically free dollars you’re getting.
 That’s always nice.
 Plus, sometimes your points are worth double, triple or even more when you buy certain vacation packages and merchandise.

 Where do you get to spend these Disney Dollars?
 On Disney things of course.
 That means the Disneyland® Resort, Walt Disney World® Resort, Disney Cruise Line®, Disney Store, Disney Store.com and the Disney catalog.